EricKnudsen256/2DSpring2021/README.md

 ## Basics

-In order to start the game, simply run the 2dGameFramework.exe
+In order to start the game on Windows, simply download the files in the "Build" branch and run the 2dGameFramework.exe

+On Linux and Mac, the game would need to be recompiled using the makefiles included in the src and the /gfc/src directories.
+Feel free to email me at e.knudsen256@gmail.com if you want me to attempt to compile this for a specific platform.

 # Midterm Specific Deliverables